rigoudyg/climaf/doc/installing.rst

  - CLIMAF_LOG_LEVEL and CLIMAF_LOGFILE_LEVEL : for setting the
    verbosity level on stderr (resp. on file climaf.log); defaults to 'error' (resp. 'info').
 See :py:func:`~climaf.clogging.clog` for details

+ - CLIMAF_FIX_NEMO_TIME : if set to anything but 'no', this will automatic fix  CNRM’s Nemo old data time_axis issues.
+This adresses the wrong time coordinate variable t_ave_01month and t_ave_00086400.
+This will add processing cost

 - Configuration file : you may put in file ``~/.climaf`` any python code using CliMAF functions; this will be executed at the end of climaf import; the code